JakubSzender/jakubszender/README.md

 I’m a future backend developer.
 I'm coding since july 2021.
 It started from watching simple tutorials about C# syntax.
 Now i'm able to write more complex WebApps.
 When im coding i pay attention to detail and keep code as clean as possible.

-For now i create WebAPI in ASP.NET Core.
+In my spare time i create WebAPI in ASP.NET Core.
 Im using technologies like EntityFramework, AutoMapper, DependencyInjection, SQL.

 <br/>